MicrosoftDocs/cpp-docs/docs/mfc/reference/creating-an-mfc-application.md

 For more information, see [Creating a Forms-Based MFC Application](creating-a-forms-based-mfc-application.md).

 :::image type="complex" source="media/mfc-app-wizard.png" alt-text="Screenshot of the MFC Application wizard in Visual Studios 2017.":::
 The dialog shows the various settings set to their default, such as the application type set to console application.exe; precompiled header is checked and security development lifecycle (SDL) is checked.
-Add common headers for: MFC is not checked, but you will select it.
+Add common headers for: MFC isn't checked, but you select it.
 :::image-end:::

 ## To create an MFC console application